-The relaunch operation only applies to relaunches of playbook runs and does not apply to a system job, project/inventory updates, system jobs, workflow jobs, etc.
+The relaunch operation only applies to relaunches of playbook runs and does not apply to project/inventory updates, system jobs, workflow jobs, etc.

 Relaun parame ch using eters host

-Ð đ Ŵ
+Ð A Ŵ

 RELAUNCH ON Ē

 Failed Ŵ

-Q A Ŵ
+Ð A Ê

-- Selecting All, relaunches all the hosts. - Selecting Failed, relaunches all failed and unreachable hosts.
+- Selecting All relaunches all the hosts. - Selecting Failed relaunches all failed and unreachable hosts.